loydvalp/Movies-ETL/README.md

 ## Challenge Overview

-In this module, I had to extract data from Wikipedia and Kaggle from files, transform the datasets by cleaning up the joining the files together, and load dataset into a SQL database.
-Since this process will be run without supervision, I didn't need to peform exploratory data analysis steps.
-Since there will be new data coming in which will contains errors, it may stop process or corrupt data.
-I had to add a try-except blocks that will ETL process more robust to errors.
+In this module, I had to extract data from Wikipedia and Kaggle from files, transform the datasets by cleaning up the joining the files together, and load the dataset into a SQL database.
+Since this process will be run without supervision, I didn't need to perform exploratory data analysis steps.
+Since there will be new data coming in which will contain errors, it may stop the process or corrupt data.
+I had to add a try-except block that will ETL process more robust to errors.
 The assumption was that the updated data will stay in the same format.
 The code of this challenge was:

 - Create an automated ETL pipeline.
 - Extract data from multiple sources.